 Parisians have acquired a less-than-flattering reputation for being unforgiving with tourists who don't know at least a few basic French words and expressions.
 Though there are many myths and stereotypes about Parisians, it would be dishonest to say this one doesn't hold a grain of truth.

 While younger generations, exposed to English from a young age and acclimated to the effects of globalization, tend to be more than willing to demonstrate their English-speaking skills, many Parisians consider it impolite when tourists don't at least attempt to begin an exchange in the Gallic tongue.

-That's why I highly advise that you learn a few basic French expressions before your first (or third) trip to Paris.
+That's why we strongly recommend that you learn a few basic French expressions before your first (or third) trip to Paris.
 What's the main reason for this?
 Most locals will appreciate even small efforts to use their language, if only to exchange niceties.
-Don't worry about being fluent, though: Paris is the world's most-visited city, so very few people will hold it against you if you can't manage more than simple exchanges in French.
+Please don't worry about being fluent, though: Paris is the world's most-visited city, so very few people will hold it against you if you can't manage more than simple exchanges in French.

 Essential Polite French Phrases to Learn

 - Hello, Madam/Sir (Good Day): Bonjour, (Madame, Monsieur).
 (Bohn-zhour), (Ma-Dahm, Muh-syeuh)

 - Good evening: Bonsoir, (Madame, Monsieur).
 (Bohn swah, " ")

 - Do you speak English?: Parlez-vous anglais?
 (Pahr-lay voo ahn-glay?)